craptastic-terminal-games/hamurabi/README.markdown

 ## My Changes (return5)
 - I added Ncurses functionality to the code. very basic functionality.
 Instad of running in just terminal, it now runs in an ncurses window.
-- I added a window to show information about population,acres,year,and bushles owned
+- I added a window to show information about population,acres,year,and bushels owned
 - I added a new makefile and removed the one previously there.
 - I moved around some of the code in 'main.c'